Matei77/RL-Switch-Implementation/README.md

                       the priority bytes, resulting an 8 byte integer

 - **root_info** - this represents a list which contains the root_bridge_id, root_path_cost and
                   root_port.
-A list is used so the changes of these values are refected across all functions
+A list is used so the changes of these values are reflected across all functions

 The switch priority and the VLAN of each interface is read from the config file.